peterthorpe5/Msc_Digital_Health/README.md

 The DNA was isolated from a pure culture.

-You can apply what you have learn to the following datasets:
+You can apply what you have learn to the following datasets and identify what they had:

 |Patient     |	reads|	disease_cause   |
 |:---------: |:-----:| :---------------:|